Backwoods To Graceland: World's Greatest Moonshine For The World's Greatest Rock Star

 (MENAFN- EIN Presswire)

-South Mountain Distilling Co.
-6 jar collection of Master Distiller Big Nick's Peanut Butter Banana Moonshine featuring 6 different historic photos of Elvis Presley
+Master Distiller Big Nick has made 6 collectable jars with 6 different photos of Elvis Presley

-Big Nick Peanut Butter Banana Moonshine, winner of Moonshiner's Master Distiller, is now an official Elvis Presley product, launching at Elvis' 90th birthday!
+In a true rags-to-riches tale with a rock 'n' roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with Elvis Presley,

-CONNELLY SPRINGS, NC, UNITED STATES, December 17, 2024 /EINPresswire / -- In a true rags-to-riches tale with a rock 'n' roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with The King of Rock N' Roll, Elvis Presley, in a partnership that's bound to set spirits soaring.
+MEMPHIS, TN, UNITED STATES, December 18, 2024 /EINPresswire / -- In a true rags-to-riches tale with a rock 'n' roll twist, Big Nick Calo – the moonshiner from Denver, North Carolina – has teamed up with The King of Rock N' Roll, Elvis Presley, in a partnership that's bound to set spirits soaring.

 In celebration of this historic collaboration, South Mountain Distilling Company (SMD) is re-releasing Calo's award winning moonshine as a collectible series during Elvis' 90th Birthday Celebration in Memphis, TN at the Guesthouse at Graceland.
 This will feature six unique jars that will make Elvis fans and moonshine enthusiasts alike want to collect them all.